MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToStructureBlocks.md

    - Detect structure size and position: Use [corner mode](#corner-mode) to detect the structure's size and position.
 This is used in place of Structure Size and Relative Position.
    - Remove Blocks: Removes all blocks and only captures the entities within the structure block.
    - Include entities – Saves any entities like animals or mobs that may be present in the bounding box.
+   - Waterlog Block - Allows all blocks in a structure to be properly waterlogged when being placed under water.
    - Redstone save mode – Save in memory or Save to disk.
      - Save in Memory is faster, but doesn't permanently save a structure.
 This is the more common way to save.
      - Save to Disk is slower, but saves the structure to be used in different play sessions.